 BMAT (Pre-interview Admissions Assessment)

-When applying, it is important to be aware of the registration and test dates:
+When applying, please be aware of the registration and assessment dates:

-- All Medicine applicants applying in 2019 must be registered to take the BMAT by 18:00 UK time on 1 October 2019.
+- Medicine applicants applying in 2020 must be registered to take the BMAT by 17:00 UK time on 1 October 2020.
 Please read how to register on the BMAT website.

 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

 - Medicine applicants applying in 2020 sit the BMAT on 4 November 2020.